Work Life Ventures raises $5M for debut enterprise SaaS seed fund – TechCrunch

 Kimmel meets with every new female hire of her portfolio companies.
 Though it’s “increasingly non-scalable,” she admits, it’s part of a greater effort to ensure her companies are thoughtful about D&I from the beginning: “Because I have a very focused fund, it’s about maintaining this community and ensuring that people feel like their voices are heard,” she said.

-“I want to be mindful that I am a female GP and I feel honored to have that title.”
+“I want to be mindful that I am a female GP and I feel [proud] to have that title.”